dsalathe/adventofcode2023/day1/README.md

 - Running only with `./Part2JVM input.txt` (packaged with scala-cli) takes around 0.244s
 - Running the native version using scala native with `./Part2Native input.txt` takes around 0.005s

-The native version is 17x faster
+The native version is 11x faster.
+Surprisingly, the tries version is slower than the simple one.